Appier's historical high revenue, gross profit and operating profit signal continued profitable growth

 The year-over-year growth rates for FX-neutral revenue and gross profit reached the highest level in the past eight quarters, underscoring strong business momentum

-Profitability significantly improved, with operating income surging to a new all-time high of JPY 806 million, reflecting a remarkable 130% YoY increase.
-Operating margin nearly doubled with YoY growth up to 7.8%, despite the newly recorded OPEX associated with the full consolidation of AdCreative.ai, underscoring Appier's strong operating leverage from enhanced productivity, resilient business models, and disciplined execution despite foreign exchange headwinds.
-Core free cash flow also turned positive, reflecting stronger cash generation.
+Operating income surged to JPY 806 million, a remarkable 130% YoY increase.
+Operating margin nearly doubled with YoY growth up to 7.8%, despite OPEX from the full consolidation of AdCreative.ai, showing strong operating leverage from productivity gains, resilient business models, and disciplined execution despite FX headwinds.
+Core free cash flow turned positive, reflecting stronger cash generation.

 Strong outperformance in key regions, NEA and US & EMEA

-Revenue growth remained balanced, with 51% of incremental revenue from existing clients across NEA e-commerce and positive momentum in the US and EMEA.
-The remaining 49% came from new customers in key regions, supported by NEA's vertical diversification and strong US and EMEA traction from vertical and product expansion.
-Appier's client base expanded by 14% YoY, LTM Net Revenue Retention (NRR) remained strong at 120%, with quarterly ARPC growing 12.6% YoY on an FX-neutral basis, propelled by strategic customer expansion.
+Revenue growth was balanced: 51% of incremental revenue from existing clients in NEA e-commerce and US & EMEA momentum, and 49% from new customers, supported by NEA diversification and US & EMEA traction from vertical and product expansion.

+The client base expanded by 14% YoY; LTM Net Revenue Retention remained at 120%, with quarterly ARPC up 12.6% YoY (FX-neutral) from strategic customer expansion.

-Northeast Asia (NEA)'s growth accelerated to 35% YoY on an FX-neutral basis, with solid existing customer expansion and accelerated new customer acquisition; while the US & EMEA achieved an even stronger growth rate of 48% YoY on an FX-neutral basis, fueled by customer base expansion and product diversification.
+NEA growth accelerated to 35% YoY (FX-neutral), driven by existing client expansion and new acquisitions.
+US & EMEA growth reached 48% YoY (FX-neutral) from customer expansion and product diversification.

-The accelerated deployment of GenAI technology throughout Appier's platforms is unlocking powerful product synergies that elevate the company's creative capability and amplify go-to-market success.
-By harnessing differentiated GenAI-driven insights and scalable execution, these innovations are starting to enhance Appier's profitable growth and are poised to further strengthen its ROI and operational efficiency going forward.
+The deployment of GenAI technology across Appier's platforms is creating product synergies that enhance creative capability and go-to-market success.
+By leveraging GenAI-driven insights and scalable execution, these innovations are enhancing Appier's profitable growth and are poised to further strengthen its ROI and operational efficiency.

 Sustained growth driven by disciplined OPEX and AI-powered value creation

-The company's disciplined, cost-effective management and scalable revenue growth, driven by product differentiation from R&D investment and AI-powered automation, have led to an ongoing improvement in the OPEX-to-revenue ratio.
-Appier's R&D spending has created a positive cycle, delivering greater operating leverage and efficiency as its business scales.
+Disciplined, cost-effective management and scalable revenue growth from differentiated products and AI-powered automation have improved the OPEX-to-revenue ratio.
+R&D investment continues to drive operating leverage and efficiency as the business scales.

 Strong foundation in agentic AI for the next phase of growth

-Building on a strong foundation in agentic AI, Appier is poised for its next phase of growth.
-The company will continue to introduce new agentic AI-powered solutions-including agent-delivered ROI, creativity, and overall operational efficiency-to fuel both product innovation and internal performance.
+Building on agentic AI, Appier will continue to introduce new agentic AI-powered solutions, including agent-delivered ROI, creativity, and operational efficiency, to fuel product innovation and performance.

 About Appier

-Appier (TSE: 4180) is an AI-native SaaS company that empowers business decision-making with cutting-edge AdTech and MarTech solutions.
-Founded in 2012 with the vision of "Making AI Easy by making software intelligent," Appier endeavors to help businesses turn AI into ROI with its Ad Cloud, Personalization Cloud, and Data Cloud solutions.
-Now Appier has 17 offices across APAC, the US and EMEA, and is listed on the Tokyo Stock Exchange.
-Visit www.appier.com for more company information, and visit ir.appier.com/en/ for more IR information.
+Appier (TSE: 4180) is an AI-native SaaS company that empowers business decision-making with AdTech and MarTech solutions.
+Founded in 2012 with the vision of "Making AI Easy by making software intelligent," Appier helps businesses turn AI into ROI with its Ad Cloud, Personalization Cloud, and Data Cloud.
+Appier has 17 offices across APAC, the US and EMEA, and is listed on the Tokyo Stock Exchange.
+Visit www.appier.com for more information.